ChrisWhealy/wasm_sha3/README.md

 The first difference between the two SHA3 modes rests on how the last block is padded.
 The second difference rests on the amount of output data the SHA3 algorithm produces.

-In Drop-in mode, the SHA3 algorithmn will produce output that is exactly 224, 256, 384 or 512 bits in length.
+In Drop-in mode, the SHA3 algorithm will produce output that is exactly 224, 256, 384 or 512 bits in length.
 However, in XOF mode, SHA3 can generate output of arbitrary length.